nikolinasostaric/nikolinasostaric.github.io/_pages/about.md

 I also enjoy spreading the love towards science through both teaching and science popularization efforts.

-Before joining TU Delft, I was a postdoctoral researcher at Sanquin Instutite in Amsterdam and an FWO-funded Ph.D. fellow at KU Leuven in Belgium.
+Before joining TU Delft, I was a postdoctoral researcher at Sanquin Institute in Amsterdam and an FWO-funded Ph.D. fellow at KU Leuven in Belgium.